AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

    ``MSG_CODE`` can be:

-   - a string with Python code that evalutes to a correct message,
+   - a string with Python code that evaluates to a correct message,

    - None, if no messages are expected,